litmuschaos/v1-litmus-docs/website/versioned_docs/version-1.13.5/pod-dns-error.md

 ## Prerequisites

 - Ensure that Kubernetes Version > 1.15
+- This experiment is only supported for Docker container environments
 - Ensure that the Litmus Chaos Operator is running by executing `kubectl get pods` in operator namespace (typically, `litmus`).
 If not, install from [here](https://docs.litmuschaos.io/docs/getstarted/#install-litmus)
 - Ensure that the `pod-dns-error` experiment resource is available in the cluster by executing                         `kubectl get chaosexperiments` in the desired namespace.
 If not, install from [here](https://hub.litmuschaos.io/api/chaos/1.13.5?file=charts/generic/pod-dns-error/experiment.yaml)

 ## Entry Criteria